 I've been with my boyfriend for over two years now.
 We were great during the first year, but our relationship has become abusive.
 I remembered that I was the one who first laid a hand on my boyfriend.
 Then, that's when it all started.
 Every time we get into a fight, it frequently ends in violence.
 But now he becomes the aggressor.
 He's the one who hits me first.
 I don't hit back anymore, but this doesn't seem to stop him.
 He ended up taking me to the hospital to get stitches in my head after he hit me.
 The hospital asked questions and I covered up for him, but the police didn't believe me and arrested him.
 He said he's going to a counseling program to get better.
 He still loves me and realized the horrible things he has done.
 He said he wants to get back together after the program.
 Is there a chance for him to get better?
 Should I go back to him?

-You also asked if violent people can stop being violent.
-This is a complicated question.
-Although your boyfriend loves you and knows that what he did to you was wrong, the fact remains: someone whom you love and trust seriously hurt you, which is painful and difficult to understand.
-The fact that your boyfriend wants to change his violent behavior could be a hopeful sign considering that one must be ready and willing to change before change can actually happen.
-However, many men and women who hit their partners want to change, yet may not have the coping skills to know how to do just that.
+As you think through and reflect on your situation, it might be good to consider a few questions: What started this cycle of abuse?
+Are there other forms of abuse present in your relationship?
+Have you brought up your concerns before?
+How did he react?
+Has he made promises to stop this behavior?
+Have you talked about how you both can communicate better?
+These questions will hopefully highlight trends in his behavior to help you get a sense of his ability to change this behavior.
+Although your boyfriend loves you and knows that what he did to you was wrong, the fact remains: someone whom you love and trust hurt you, which can be painful and difficult to understand.
+There may be hope in knowing that he wants to change his violent behavior because in order to change he must be willing to do so and also have the coping skills to know how to do just that.
 A violence intervention program, such as the one your boyfriend is in, could help.
-Unfortunately, research shows that patterns of violence are often deeply rooted and can be difficult to replace.
-It can take years for someone to alter violent behavior (if s/he is ever able to), and s/he must make a consistent and persistent effort.
+Unfortunately, research shows that patterns of violence are often deeply rooted and can be difficult to change.
+It can take years for someone to alter violent behavior, and they must make a concerted and consistent effort.